20th December 1941 in Shillong, Assam, India

 Stone's "The Family, Sex and Marriage in England"', History and Theory,

 input of historical records for multi-source record linkage',Proceedings

 of the Seventh International Economic History Conference (with C.Jardine).

-Review of Charles Phythian-Adams, Desolation of a City'.
-Urban History
+of Charles Phythian-Adams, Desolation of a City'.
+Urban History Yearbook

-Review of G.R.Quaife, 'Wanton Wenches and Wayward Wives'.
-Journal
+of G.R.Quaife, 'Wanton Wenches and Wayward Wives'.
+Journal of Social

-'Early English Assize Records' (Review Essay), American Journal of
+English Assize Records' (Review Essay), American Journal of Legal

-'Illegitimacy and illegitimates in English history', in Bastardy
+and illegitimates in English history', in Bastardy and its Comparative

 in Loving, Parenting and Dying: The Family Circle in England and